jlewicki/tree_state_machine/README.md

 ```

 ## State machine streams
-In addition to inspecting the results of sendMessage to learn about how a message was processed, it is also possible to
+In addition to inspecting the results of `post` to learn about how a message was processed, it is also possible to
 subscribe to several stream properties of TreeStateMachine:

 * `processedMessages` yields an event for every message that is processed by the tree, whether or not the message was